 - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour. - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
-They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
+They had confidence that these would be addressed. - There were processes for providing all staff with the development they needed.
 This included appraisal and career development conversations.
-All staff received regular annual appraisals in the last year.
+All staff had received regular annual appraisals in the last year.
 Staff were supported to meet the requirements of professional revalidation where necessary. - Clinical staff were considered valued members of the practice team.
 They were given protected time for professional development and evaluation of their clinical work. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
 Staff had received equality and diversity training.
-Staff felt they were treated equally. - There were positive relationships between staff and teams. - The practice managers were aware of cultural and social issues within the practice list and had provided appropriate and well thought out training to enable staff to deliver high quality and inclusive care.
+Staff felt they were treated equally. - There were positive relationships between staff and teams, minutes of meeting we looked at showed high levels of attendance and engagement at staff meetings. - The practice managers were aware of cultural and social issues within the practice list and had provided appropriate and well thought out training to enable staff to deliver high quality and inclusive care.